-“MATA HARI, don’t blindfold my eyes” is a theatrical monologue written by Carmen Toledo about the life of the well-known exotic dancer Mata Hari, who was accused of espionage during the First World War and shot for this cause at 41 years of age.
+“MATA HARI, don’t blindfold my eyes” is a theatrical monologue written by Carmen Toledo about the life of the famous exotic dancer Mata Hari, who was accused of espionage during the First World War and was shot for it at the age of 41.

 It’s a story of manipulation, abuse, power games and corrupt processes.

-Any connection with what’s still happening in the World a century later is mere chance.
+Any connection with what is still happening in the world a century later is mere coincidence.

-Women must stop being anecdotal to be historical.
+Women have to stop being anecdotal in order to be historical.

-This play seeks to shed a little light on this process that has been going on for centuries and is still not over.
+This play tries to shed some light on this process that has been going on for centuries and is still going on.